 Different colored themes are based on each college.
 Adaptable module and page layouts.
 Download the adaptable course layouts in Canvas Commons:

 - San Diego City College

 - CTE Faculty

-- Please direct students to your local DSPS to ensure proper accommodation.
+- Please direct students to your local DSPS office to ensure proper accommodation are provided.

 - Students can take advantage of the free Immersive Reader in Canvas.

 Immersive Reader is a learning tool that uses proven techniques to improve reading for people, regardless of their age or ability.
 Key features include "read text out loud," "break it into syllables," and "increase spacing between lines and letters."
 It offers text-decoding solutions for students with learning differences such as dyslexia, and it encourages independent reading and helps teachers support students’ unique learning needs.